vishwanth53/Automatic_Unit_Test_Generation_using_Generative_AI/README.md

    ```bash
    pytest --cov=example --cov-report=term-missing
    ```
+   This command should be called before and after calling the ai_caller function which helps in analysing the code coverage.

 ## Troubleshooting
 Common Errors: If you encounter syntax errors or issues with test generation, ensure that your code is correctly formatted and that the AI model has access to all necessary context.